clebert/batis/README.md

 Even though [React Hooks](https://reactjs.org/docs/hooks-intro.html) are actually a constrained solution for using state and side effects in functional stateless components, they have proven to be very elegant in their design.
-In my opinion, they are particularly suitable for modeling finite-state automata.
+Hooks, in my opinion, are particularly well suited for implementing state machines.
 I wanted to use this type of reactive programming in areas other than web UI development.
 Therefore I wrote Batis...

-**Note:** With [Loxia](https://github.com/clebert/loxia), I try to shed more light on the modeling of finite-state automata using Hooks.
+**Note:** With [Loxia](https://github.com/clebert/loxia), I try to shed some light on the implementation of state machines using Hooks.

 ## Introduction